marcusfrdk/folder-mapper/README.md

 # Folder Mapper
 Map folders and files in a folder tree by specifying the path to the root.
 Simplify organization by knowing how it looks like.

+## Installation
+To run the script, it only required the main.py script.

 ## Usage

-**How to use:**
 ```
 python3 main.py PATH
 ```

-**Explanations:**<br/>
+## Files
+- main.py
+- - Main script file.

-excluded.txt
+- excluded.txt
-- Ignore folder or file in mapping by adding the name of the object to the list.
+- - Ignore folders or files by including them is this file, NOT LINE SENSITIVE.
+Can also be done using the -e, --exclude flag.

-output.txt
+- output.txt
-- Output file of the script, this is where you will find the final result.
-Name can be changed using -o or --output flag.
+- - Output file, this is where the final result appears.
+The name can be changed using the -o, --output flag.

 ## Flags